-- be asked to close their eyes for short periods - be asked to take deep breaths and blow a windmill.
+- be asked to take deep breaths and blow a windmill.
 This may produce changes in the electrical activity of your child's brain that could help in diagnosis. - have a light flashed in front of them, with their eyes open and closed.
 This is called photic stimulation.
 It is an important part of the test for children who may have seizures or blackouts caused by flashing lights.
 This, very rarely, may cause a seizure if your child is one of the few people that are very sensitive to flashing lights.
 If this appears to be the case, the light will be stopped.